 18 – 31 January 2020 (13 nights / 14 days) – exact dates to be announced

-Starts in Umhlanga near Durban on the morning of the th January 2020.
+Starts in Umhlanga near Durban on the morning of the 18th January 2020.
 Participants need to overnight in Umhlanga on the night before the tour starts.
 We are happy to arrange this accommodation.
-Tour ends in Johannesburg on the late afternoon of the st February 2020.
+Tour ends in Johannesburg on the late afternoon of the 31st January 2020 in time for evening transcontinental flights.
 Please check with us before booking any flights.

 2019: ZAR 44 450 per person sharing, ZAR 3 450 single supplement

 2020 prices coming soon

 Price subject to change based on external factors.
 Price is based on a minimum of 4 participants.
 Small group surcharge will be levied for groups smaller than 4 participants.
 Please contact us for more detail.

 • Lunches at Tembe and on the full day up Sani Pass

 • Entrance fees

 • Boat excursion at St Lucia